-“as an art form, theatre is a way to promote a cultural shift in our society,” says Jenn Deon, artistic director of the newly-formed Persistence Theatre Company. the shift is feminism.
-Persistence Theatre Company produces fabulous theatre in response to the persistent and universal need for promoting, understanding and embracing political, economic, personal and social equality for women. no more. no less.
+The shift is feminism.
+Persistence Theatre Company produces fabulous theatre in response to the persistent and universal need for promoting, understanding and embracing political, economic, personal and social equality for women.
+No more.
+No less.

-the idea was conceived when Jenn and couple of other local women participated in the Women’s March on Washington, and came to be through the efforts of a multi-generational group of smart local women doing cool things, many of whom now form the non-profit organizations’ board of directors.
+The idea was conceived when Jenn and a couple of other local women participated in the Women’s March on Washington and came to be through the efforts of a multi-generational group of smart local women doing cool things, many of whom now form the board of directors for non-profit organizations.